-- Satisfactorily complete a minimum of 36 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B- in all core courses.
-If a grade of a C+ or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - · Complete all guided retreats or advances. - · Complete any additional MDiv equivalency courses, as may be required. - · Complete one cross-cultural experience. - · Successfully defend the dissertation. - · Be admitted to candidacy for the degree. - Be recommended by the seminary faculty for graduation from George Fox University.
+- · Satisfactorily complete a minimum of 36 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B- in all core courses.
+If a grade of a C+ or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook).